 - Be clear about what abstinence means.
 As mentioned earlier, there are different ways to distinguish between sexual behavior and abstinence.
-One should explicitly state the boundaries between which acts they are comfortable with and which acts they would like to abstain from (for example, one might be okay with kissing and cuddling, but would like to abstain from sexual intercourse, etc.).
+One should explicitly state the boundaries between which acts they are comfortable with and which acts they would like to abstain from (for example, one might be okay with oral sex, but would like to abstain from sexual intercourse, etc.).
 Make sure the definition is concise, so that the person listening knows exactly what their partner is referring to when saying “abstinence.”

 - Reassure that an emotional connection can still be built while abstaining from sex.
 An individual may feel very inquisitive as to why their partner does not want to engage in sexual play with them, which could lead them to fear that perhaps their partner does not like them anymore or that they are not deserving of a sexual relationship with their partner.
 These inaccurate assumptions may make that person feel sad, worried, or upset and could take a negative toll on their relationship if effective communication is not being exercised.
-Again, we would like to stress the importance of utilizing effective communication when explaining one’s reasoning for choosing abstinence, and reassuring them that the choice to practice abstinence is not due to loss of emotional feelings for them.
+Again, we would like to stress the importance of utilizing effective communication when explaining one’s reasoning for choosing abstinence and reassuring them that the choice to practice abstinence is not due to loss of emotional feelings for them.

 Previously Being Abstinent Does Not Guarantee That a Person is STI-free

 Be extra cautious when trusting a new partner’s claims about their sexual history.
-Since participation in sexuality activity is viewed differently throughout various places and age groups, inaccurate claims about abstinence can arise due to miscommunication or misunderstandings.
-Some people may even purposefully withhold specific information in order to avoid judgment or bias.
+Since participation in sexual activity is viewed differently throughout various places and age groups, inaccurate claims about abstinence can arise due to miscommunication or misunderstandings.
+Some people may even purposefully withhold specific information to avoid judgment or bias.
 There is no way for a person to know for sure if their new sexual partner is STI-free unless their new partner gets an STI test at a clinic and provides valid documentation that verifies they are STI-free.
-In addition, it is possible for a person to have have an STI and not be aware they have one since many STIs can be asymptomatic (express no symptoms).
+In addition, it is possible for a person to have an STI and not be aware they have one since many STIs can be asymptomatic (express no symptoms).
 It is always safer to request STI testing before engaging in sexual play, even if a person claims to be previously abstinent.
 To build trust and respect, one can suggest getting tested with their partner so that both participants know they are STI-free before engaging in a sexual relationship.